Huriphoonado/Software-Engineering-Foundations/Presentation-4/README.md

 print "Concurrent: %d" % (concurrentEnd - concurrentStart)
 ```

-On my machine, the sequential program runs more than twice as fast as the concurrent program:
+The above code simply counts down to 0 from 100000000 first sequentially and second by two threads started at nearly the same instant.
+You may think that the two concurrent threads would run faster, or if the GIL is limiting their ability to execute code at the same time, maybe they would take just as long or slightly longer.
+However, on my machine, the concurrent program takes more than twice as long to run as the sequential program:

 ```
 $ python threadPerformance.py